Skip to main content

 In Business Manager, review completed product index search terms.

-When a storefront search yields no results, B2C Commerce checks the shopper’s entry for misspellings.
-If it finds another spelling, it shows something like this:
+When a storefront search yields no results, Agentforce Commerce for B2C checks the shopper’s entry for misspellings.
+If it finds another spelling, it shows a page similar to this.

 • A graphic containing a link to a gift guide at holiday time